Gold prices edge back towards 1-month peak as dollar, yields slip - Up News Info

 “In case of disappointing jobs numbers gold could break above recent highs, and then even $1,900 is possible,” said Hareesh V, head of commodity research at Geojit Financial Services.

-Palladium slipped 0.4% to $2,484 and was headed for its worst monthly performance in seven months, falling 6.6%.
-(Reporting by Brijesh Patel in Bengaluru; Editing by Jan Harvey)
+Palladium dipped 0.5% to $2,482.09 and was headed for its worst monthly performance in seven months, falling 6.6%.
+(Reporting by Brijesh Patel in Bengaluru; Editing by Jan Harvey and Louise Heavens)